 The Library in Ushaw College is home to the internationally significant archive and rare book collections managed by Durham University and owned by the Trustees of Ushaw College.

 The collections are currently in the process of being catalogued by University Library and Collections staff and available to search via Discover.
-Due to the Covid-19 pandemic, the collections are currently not available for research and the library is closed.
-If you would like to be notified once we are able to provide access to the collections, or for further enquiries, please email firstname.lastname@example.org.
+Pre-booked access to the collections is currently available for Durham University staff and students only.

 Durham Cathedral Library is administered by Durham Cathedral staff and comprises: